paulosincos/node-typescript-seed/README.md

 # TypeScript Seed for Node.js

-This project is a modern starting point for Node.js applications using TypeScript, focused on productivity, organization, and best practices.
+This project is a starting point for Node.js applications using TypeScript, focused on productivity, organization, and best practices.

 ## Features